tmtenbrink/rustfrc/README.md

 maturin build --release
 ```

-If you want to choose which versions of Python to build for, you can append e.g. `maturin build --release -i python3.9 python3.8 python3.7`.
-Here `python3.7` should be an available Python command installed on your computer.
+If you want to choose which versions of Python to build for, you can write e.g. `maturin build --release -i python3.9 python3.8 python3.7`.
+Here, for example '`python3.7`' should be an available Python command installed on your computer.

 This generates `.whl` files in `\target\wheels`.
 Then, create a Python environment of your choosing (with `numpy ^1.18` and `python ^3.7`), drop the `.whl` file in it and run `pip install <.whl filename>`, for example: `pip install rustfrc-0.1.0-cp39-none-win_amd64.whl`.
 Then, use `import rustfrc` in your Python script to be able to use the Rust functions.
 This should be generally valid for all platforms.
 The only real requirement is the availability of a Rust toolchain and Python for your platform.